Nicușor Dan: Presidency (2025–present)

 Dan was inaugurated as president on 26 May 2025.
-In his inaugural address, he pledged to deal with Romania’s economic problems while acknowledging that "the Romanian state is spending more than it can afford”.
+In his inaugural address, he pledged to deal with Romania's economic problems while acknowledging that "the Romanian state is spending more than it can afford”.
 He also pledged to become a president “open to the voice of society.”

-On 20 June 2025, Dan nominated his immediate predecessor as president, Ilie Bolojan, to become prime minister and to form the government.
+On 20 June 2025, Dan nominated his immediate predecessor as president, Ilie Bolojan, to become prime minister, and to form the Bolojan cabinet.
 During the first weeks of his tenure, Dan was exclusively focused on the formation of the new government.
 Negotiations were noted to have been a lot longer than in previous years, something that was both praised and criticised by both Romanians and his peers.
 Throughout those respective weeks, the newly elected president's image was that of an active and communicative one, oftentimes being greeted by reporters and asked questions in the early morning, right at the gate of the house he and his family were tenants of.
-Another aspect that painted him in a positive light to the public was that he preffered to take his daughter to school on foot from his house, only accompanyied by a SPP agent.
+Another aspect that painted him in a positive light to the public was that he preferred to take his daughter to school on foot from his house, only accompanied by a SPP agent.
 This was a point of friction between him and the protection service due to complications arising in the security procedures regarding the president.

 Internationally, Dan's presidency brought some stability in the European Union and NATO, especially concerning their Eastern border.
-Many analysts opined that Klaus Iohannis' inactivity and corruption scandals sidelined the state in the last months of his presidency, as well as the internal crisis that was caused by the annulment of the 2024 elections, election marred by suspicions of Russian interference; as such, Romania's internal and international situation was ambiguous and the country was not invited to a security summit in Paris in February 2025.
+Many analysts opined that Klaus Iohannis' inactivity and corruption scandals sidelined the state in the last months of his presidency, as well as the internal crisis that was caused by the annulment of the 2024 election, which was marred by suspicions of Russian interference; as such, Romania's internal and international situation was ambiguous and the country was not invited to a security summit in Paris in February 2025.
 His election also marked a steady increase in appreciation of the Romanian currency against the Euro after weeks of increases due to market uncertainty in late Spring of 2025, together with a decrease in investment risk for foreign firms.

-He has signed into law substantial legislation since taking office, concerning health system reform, removing housing subsidies for senators and deputies, foreign official corruption, fiscal and budgetary reforms agreed upon by the government in the context of economic rebound and environmental and agricultural regulation.
+He signed into law substantial legislation since taking office, concerning health system reform, removing housing subsidies for senators and deputies, foreign official corruption, fiscal and budgetary reforms agreed upon by the government in the context of economic rebound, and environmental and agricultural regulation.